 These products are the most popular and frankly the easiest to use.
-But give me a minute to warn you about potential issues and why you should avoid canned creams like a plague.
+But give me a minute to warn you about potential issues and why you should avoid canned creams like the plague.

 It does not matter what type of razor you use – whether a cartridge or a safety razor.
-A good shaving cream can mean a difference between a terrible or a world class shave.
+Excellent shaving cream can mean a difference between a terrible or a world-class shave.

 One misconception that a lot of men make would be thinking that a good shaving cream will be expensive.
 But the reality is you can get a decent one for as low as $6 without the harmful propellants and chemicals that will sap out any moisture your skin needs while shaving.